Generalization of Quantum Machine Learning Models Using Quantum Fisher Information Metric

-Here, we introduce the data quantum Fisher information metric (DQFIM) to predict the performance of quantum machine learning models for learning unitaries.
-Given an ansatz circuit and training data, the rank of the DQFIM quantifies the circuit depth and amount of data needed for generalization and convergence to a global minimum of the cost function.
-We apply the DQFIM to reduce the cost of generalization by finding models which require a low number of training data.
-Further, out-of-distribution generalization, i.e. the training data is drawn from a different distribution than the test data, can exhibit better performance compared to in-distribution generalization.
-Finally, while symmetries can reduce complexity, they can also hinder generalization.
-Our measure provides a practical way to understand the generalization capability of quantum machine learning models and guides the design of better models.
+Here, we introduce the data quantum Fisher information metric (DQFIM) to study generalization and overparameterization.
+In contrast to the QFIM, the DQFIM correctly captures the effect of data and circuit symmetries on the capacity of quantum machine learning models.
+The rank of the DQFIM quantifies the circuit depth and amount of data needed for generalization and convergence to a global minimum of the cost function. \revA{We apply our methods to learning unitaries, quantum control, generative models, finding excited states and classification tasks.} \revA{Using the connection between DQFIM and dynamical Lie algebra (DLA), we explain why quantum machine learning can generalize with few training data.} While symmetries have been known to benefit quantum machine learning, we surprisingly find that symmetries in data can also hinder generalization.
+Finally, we show that out-of-distribution generalization, i.e. the training data is drawn from a different distribution than the test data, can exhibit better performance compared to in-distribution generalization.
+Our methods provide a quantum geometric picture to understand generalization which guides the design of better quantum machine learning models.